boblete/boblete.github.io/README.md

 You need spacing within that composition to HEAR their effect in it slow it down

-Be the AI…Teasing out emotions.
+Be the AI Teasing out emotions.
 Visuals - threads responses.

 #### Work to do:
 - [ ] Write up the character persona
 - [ ] Write a game based story narrative tree
-- [ ] Work on the sound design - AND with a projector (to show yourself as a mirror) the machine can also diplay images to provoke you.
-THis is pulling information fromn CHina's screen cameras where they reveal they are watching you.
+- [ ] Work on the sound design - AND with a projector (to show yourself as a mirror) the maschine can also diplay images to provoke you.
+This is pulling inspiration fromn China's street screen cameras where they reveal they are watching you.

-Possibility that a sign board - like a busstop shelter is the best innocuous item for delivering this.
+Possibility that a sign board - like a bus stop shelter is the best innocuous item for delivering this.
 Speak to Clive about how this might work (Again time to get professional help).

 ###### Meeting with Clive Ramble from 1st December